Meet the motley crew

 Maddie brings some much-needed rock ‘n’ roll to the crew.
 Back in the day he played guitar in a band that supported The Specials on tour.

-Having definitely done too much too young, in his spare time between trekking in the Himalaya and Andes, Kayaking down the Amazon river and kitesurfing, he has managed to forge a career as a marketing trainer with Dotdigital.
+Having definitely done too much too young, undertaking adventures such as trekking in the Himalaya and Andes, Kayaking down the Amazon river and kitesurfing around the world, in his spare time he has also managed to forge a career in marketing.

 We invited Maddie to join the crew because he’s an ox of a man, capable of single-handedly rowing the crew across The Atlantic whilst the rest of us top up our tans and enjoy the sea life.